Become A Bite Back Activist

 If you’re selected for our Youth Board you will be offered year-round training and support.
 This includes developing your leadership skills, campaigning, media and employability.

-All activists will meet as a group three times each year, including at our residential training days in the summer of 2024 and at the end-of-year party in December.
+All activists meet as a group three times a year — in the spring half-term, at our epic summer Residential, and our end-of-year party in December.
 In between you’ll have regular online meetings where you will work on campaign planning and development, skills building, meeting inspirational speakers and one to ones with our youth team.

 This might involve: